karjolamit/Radar-Target-Generation-and-Detetction/README.md

    end

-%display the CFAR output using the Surf function like we did for Range
+% display the CFAR output using the Surf function like we did for Range Doppler Response output.
-%Doppler Response output.
-% figure,surf(doppler_axis,range_axis,'replace this with output');
-% colorbar;

 figure('Name', 'CA-CFAR Filtered RDM') surf(doppler_axis,range_axis,CUT);